Main content | back to top

 Trixylyl phosphate in Shell Lubricants formulations

-Two Shell Lubricants EU marketed products contain trixylyl phosphate.
-One of the products has been re-formulated to substitute the additive containing trixylyl phosphate with a less hazardous one.
-We expect the newly formulated product to be available before the end of 2014.
-For the other product, we are working on substitution of this product with a less hazardous one and will communicate the implementation plan in due time to customers.
-Where this substance is present at 0.1% or more in a Shell Branded Lubricant, this information will shortly be included in chapter 3 of the relevant product Safety Data Sheet.
+One Shell Lubricants EU marketed product contains trixylyl phosphate.
+We are working on substitution of this product with a less hazardous one and will communicate the implementation plan in due time to customers.
+This information is included in chapter 3 of the relevant product Safety Data Sheet.